ray-project/ray/doc/source/serve/index.rst

 1. Have Python functions and classes automatically placed behind HTTP endpoints.

-2. Alternatively, call them from within your existing Python web server using the Python-native :ref:`servehandle-api` .
+2. Alternatively, call them from :ref:`within your existing Python web server <serve-web-server-integration-tutorial>` using the Python-native :ref:`servehandle-api`.

-:ref:`serve-web-server-integration-tutorial`

 .. tip::